quira-org/README-Template/README.md

 ---

 ###  :outbox_tray: Set up
-- These are the steps required to install the project and mention if necessary specificities based on `<Windows/Linux/Mac>`
+- These are the steps required to install the project.
+- Mention, if needed, requirements based on the different OS type: `<Windows/Linux/Mac>`.

 1. Get a API Key at [website](example.com)
 2. Clone the repo